Goldinium/math_magicians/README.md

 <!-- PROJECT DESCRIPTION -->
 # 📖  Math Magicians <a name="Math_Magicians"></a>

 > 'Math magicians' is a website for all fans of mathematics.
-It's a Single Page App (SPA) that allows users to make simple calculations and read a random math-related quote.
+It's a Single Page App (SPA) that allows users to make simple calculations and read a random computer-related quote.

 ![](calculator.png)